SCIENTIFIC + HUMANISTIC

 Hi, I am Junyi Tao.

-I am a M.S. student in Symbolic Systems at Stanford University.
-My research focuses on the intersection between Philosophy, AI, and Cognitive Science.
-Before Symsys, I was an undergraduate at Duke University and Duke Kunshan University, where I studied Data Science with a customized concentration in Digital Humanities.
+Before Symsys, I was an undergraduate at Duke University and Duke Kunshan University, where I studied Data Science with a customized concentration in Computational Humanities.

 Scholars have long employed a divisive lens to view science and humanities, with the former rapidly developing to replace human labor while the latter ultimately oriented around human interpretations.
 Such division in perspective also manifests itself in the division of scholarly communities that perceive themselves as having little to do with each other.